 The plan changes as the allotment evolves.
-Below is the current one for April 2021 but by no means is this the final plan.
-As the months pass it will change to reflect more plants that are added as the weather warms up.
-Next year, I will need to rotate the crops so as not to grow plants in the same place as this year.
+Below is the current one as at June 2021 but by no means is this the final plan.
+As the months pass it will change and next year I will need to rotate the crops so as not to grow plants in the same place.

 Good compost is essential

 These are my bins.
 The far right bin was made from an old leaky water butt.
 I simply cut a large hole in the bottom to allow for liquid drainage (it wasn't that leaky) and then a square in the front so that I can get a spade in.

 This was made from an old rotary washing line, chicken wire and a disused aggregate delivery bag

 Using an old palette to keep the compost from blowing away.
 It gets very windy up on the allotment.

 Provides shelter from the rain

 The greenhouse was purchased in autumn 2020 as an overflow for my existing garden greenhouse.
 Initially, I was going to site it on the allotment but I changed my mind after the Christmas storm, which did a lot of damage up there.
 It has to be said that most of that damage was to the aluminium greenhouses, leaving the plastic ones intact.
 That was probably because people had secured the plastic ones better due to their fly-away nature.

 Instead, I decided to erect it in the garden where I could keep an eye on it.
 It was very easy to construct and I completed the build in under two hours.
 It is secured in place using heavy duty metal pegs and two spikes that are hammered into the ground.
 They are tied to the Frame using plastic cable ties.
 To finish it off, I used decorative bark on the inside.
 The shelving came with the greenhouse.

 I made the Vegetable/Salad Box using wood from an old bunkbed.
 The wood isn't tanalised and won't stand up to the British weather for long but it should last a few years before rotting.